teodias/ke-password/README.md

 # modules
-Now you can install the needed modules with: pip install pysimplegui pyinstaller
+Now you can install the needed modules with:
-`check the installation with:`
+`pip install pysimplegui pyinstaller` and check the successfull installation with:
 `pip list`